uhasker/getting-things-done-in-next-js/src/chapter4/04-selecting-data.md

 ### Filtering Results

-You can use the `where` clause to filter results.
+You can use the `where` clause to filter the results that are returned by the `select` statement.
-This clause takes one or multiple conditions.
+The `where` clause takes one or multiple conditions.

 The conditions can contain operators like `=`, `!=`, `<`, `<=`, `>`, `>=`.

-For example, here is how you could select all tasks that are in progress:
+For example, here is how you can select all tasks that are in progress:

 ```sql
 select id, title, status from task where status = 'inprogress';